2018 Awards & Scholarships – Open for Submissions

 Other Companies: Tahu has performed Rachmaninov Preludes Op 23 and the world première of Ten Concert Studies for Piano, written for him by Edwin Carr (New Zealand International Festival of the Arts – recorded on CD for international release by Kiwi Pacific Records).
 He has been the soloist in major concert venues throughout Australia and NZ, toured for Musica Viva and Chamber Music NZ, and has been broadcast on NZ and Australian radio and television.
 Tahu conducted a new Opera, entitled ‘Nelson’ in the United Kingdom and has conducted many concerts, including in 2008 Beethoven’s Ninth Synphony for the 4MBS Festival in Brisbane.

-The AOAC 2016 Sheila Prior Memorial Scholarship for special operatic talent this year is awarded to – MORGAN BALFOUR.
+The AOAC 2016 Sheila Prior Memorial Award for special operatic talent this year is awarded to – MORGAN BALFOUR.

 Morgan Balfour holds a Bachelor of Music in Advanced Performance, Classical Voice from the Queensland Conservatorium of Music.
 Whilst there, she was awarded the Linda Edith Allen Award and Blanche and Hugh Campbell Singing Award for outstanding performance in her studies.
 In 2016, she commences a Master’s Degree in Opera at the San Francisco Conservatory of Music supported by the SFCM Sarlo Scholarship, and the Opera and Arts Support Group.